Keerti-Gautam/learning/ThreeMainStates.md

-Git has three main states that your files can reside in: committed, modified, and staged.
+*Git has three main states in which your files can reside in: committed, modified, and staged.*

 * Committed means that the data is safely stored in your local database.
 * Modified means that you have changed the file but have not committed it to your database yet.